nasa/HDTN/README.md

 Web User Interface
 =========
 This repository comes equiped with code to launch a web-based user interface to display statistics for the HDTN engine.
 However it relies on a dependency called CivetWeb which must be installed.
-CivetWeb can be found here: https://github.com/civetweb/civetweb/releases Download the Civetweb repository.
-This MUST be a release version of the software.
+CivetWeb can be found here: https://sourceforge.net/projects/civetweb/ Download and extract the Civetweb repository.
 Then use the following instructions to create a moveable library on Linux:
 * cd civetweb
 * make build
 * make clean lib WITH_WEBSOCKET=1 WITH_CPP=1